Riverbank forest buffers could increase yields from oil palm plantations

 Preserving tropical forest buffers along the banks of large rivers could improve the long-term viability of oil palm plantations while maintaining conservation benefits.
-This is the finding of a new study by Cardiff University School of Biosciences, Cardiff University School of Earth and Ocean Sciences, and Danau Girang Field Centre in Sabah, Malaysia.
+This is the finding of a new study by Cardiff University School of Biosciences, Cardiff University School of Earth and Environmental Sciences, and Danau Girang Field Centre in Sabah, Malaysia.

 Tropical meandering rivers and their floodplains provide habitats to many of the planet's critically endangered species, but they are now being threatened by recently intensified rates of deforestation driven by global demands for food and biofuels.

 Using numerical modelling, the team of researchers from Cardiff University and Danau Girang Field Centre, discovered that preserving forest buffers of tens of metres along the margins of large meandering rivers can increase the viability of floodplain plantations and maintain conservation benefits by limiting the area of land lost to bank erosion.

 While the benefits of this approach for oil palm plantations are most evident in long-term economic projections, they also hold true for shorter time scales.